-Is it possible to travel and eat 100% raw foods?
+Is it possible to travel and eat clean with only 100% raw, vegan, gluten-free and paleo foods?

 With a lot of planning and determination, the answer is YES!